Get started with Azure Cosmos DB for NoSQL using Python

 Important

-For details on how to add the correct role to enable DefaultAzureCredential to work, see Configure role-based access control with Microsoft Entra ID for your Azure Cosmos DB account.
+For details on adding the correct role to enable DefaultAzureCredential, see Configure role-based access control with Microsoft Entra ID for your Azure Cosmos DB account.
 In particular, see the section on creating roles and assigning them to a principal ID.

 Build your application

-As you build your application, your code will primarily interact with four types of resources:
+As you build your application, your code primarily interacts with four types of resources:

 • The API for NoSQL account, which is the unique top-level namespace for your Azure Cosmos DB data.